caseif/SBC/README.md

 This repository will also house utilities for working with the format in the near future.

+## What SBC *Isn't*
+Here is a small list of things SBC is **not** designed to do:

+- Store metadata for blobs
+  - SBC is designed exclusively to hold binary data, without the bells and whistles.
+The above task is more suited for a multi-purpose format such as [NBT](http://wiki.vg/NBT).
+- Compress data
+  - SBC is literally just a container format.
+The data chunk will be slightly larger than all input data.
+However, it should be trivial to run a data chunk through GZIP.
+- Your taxes

 ## Why?
 Partly because I need a format for storing byte data compactly, and partly because it gives me the opportunity to practice my skill in various programming languages.